EwD-Project/EwD-Public/Reading_Rules.md

 ### Sub-Rule 4.2 – Natural Short Vowel

 ¶ – Natural short vowels are the _counterparts_ of natural long vowels.
-They are pronounced short _without the need of the Breve mark_ to indicate that.
+They are pronounced short _without the need of the Breve mark_ to indicate this.

 There are 4 Scenarios for natural short vowels: